davidwych/davidwych.github.io/CV.md

 ## PROFESSIONAL EXPERIENCE

-### Post-doctoral Researcher -- LANL -- Computer, Computational and Statistical Sciences Division (CCS-3) and the Center for Non-linear Studies (CNLS) -- 2021-present
+### Postdoctoral Research Associate -- LANL -- Computer, Computational and Statistical Sciences Division (CCS-3) and the Center for Non-linear Studies (CNLS) -- 2021-present
 - Created new advanced methods for X-ray crystallographic (XRC) modeling & refinement using structure factors calculated from molecular-dynamics (MD) simulations of protein crystals (in review; preprint: [bioRxiv](https://www.biorxiv.org/content/10.1101/2022.04.04.486986v1)).
 - [Developed software](https://github.com/cctbx/cctbx_project/pull/785) in C++ and Python for the modeling of serial femtosecond XRC data on next-generation supercomputers as part of the [DOE Exascale Computing Project](https://www.exascaleproject.org), allowing for fast refinement of parameters in the modeling of diffuse scattering.
 - Developed software in FORTRAN for quantum mechanical simulations of large protein-solvent systems (thousands of atoms) using cutting-edge fast quantum molecular dynamics (QM-MD) algorithms (SCC-DFTB in [LATTE](https://github.com/lanl/LATTE) & NAMD).